 With this one, you can restrict the percentage of the portfolio that can be sold at any period of time.
 From 5% to 3% in order to have a low turnover.

 This one is pretty simple, a global mandate means that you can have or own stock in your home country and globally.

-As the name suggests, a long-term growth is that one that is set to focus on long-term investment growth.
-For example, the most common of them: the stocks.
+As the name suggests, long-term growth is one that is set to focus on long-term investment growth.
+For example, the most common of them: is the stocks.
 Usually, they are held for a long period of time to get profits.

 This means that a portfolio manager needs to research and find assets that are below a certain market price.

 An international investment mandate means that you’re restricting your portfolio of doing business outside your home country.

 This type of mandate will focus on getting a passive income from dividends and interest.